 If dependent child coverage is not already in force on a premium-paying basis, coverage on a newborn will continue for 31 days from the date of birth.
 Coverage for such newborn will end unless a request to continue coverage is made in writing and payment of dependent child premiums is received by the end of that 31-day period.
 If dependent child coverage is already in force on a premium-paying basis, coverage on a newborn is effective on the date of birth and will continue, subject to the terms stated in the Termination section.

-You may maintain your AIA Trust Group Accidental Death & Dismemberment Insurance Plan as long as you remain an AIA member, pay your premium on time, and the Group Policy is not terminated by the Trustee, Policyholder or New York Life.
+You may maintain your AIA Trust Group Accidental Death & Dismemberment Insurance Plan as long as you pay your premium on time, and the Group Policy is not terminated by the Trustee, Policyholder or New York Life.
 Coverage for your dependents terminates when yours does, or for your spouse when he/she becomes an insured member or ceases to be your lawful spouse.
 Child coverage can continue as long as the child is eligible or until termination under age 19 (25 if fulltime student).
 Coverage for any insured will terminate when active duty in the armed forces begins.

 The AIA Group AD&D Plan does not cover the following: